1957: The “Chirping’”Crickets, the debut album by Buddy Holly and the Crickets was released on the Brunswick Records

 1967: The Beatles’ single “Hello, Goodbye” backed with “I am the Walrus” was released in the US.
 On the same day, the first promo for the single premiered on The Ed Sullivan Show, featuring the band in their Sgt.
 Pepper outfits and accompanied by hula dancers.
 Paul McCartney later said that “Hello, Goodbye” originated when, in response to a question from Beatles aide Alistair Taylor about songwriting, McCartney sat down at a harmonium and asked Taylor to say the opposite of whatever he said.

 1967: The soundtrack album to the Beatles’ film Magical Mystery Tour was released in the US.
 The LP included the double EP of the same name that was released in the UK in December along with five tracks from previously released singles.

 1967: The Temptations released their sixth studio album, The Temptations in a Mellow Mood.
 The album was part of Motown chief Berry Gordy’s plans for the group to attract a white fanbase, which was largely successful.

 1967: Stevie Wonder released his eighth studio album and first Christmas album, Someday at Christmas.

-1968: Wilson Picket recorded “Hey Jude” at Muscle Shoals, accompanied by Duane Allman on guitar, who had recommended the song to Pickett.
+1968: Wilson Pickett recorded “Hey Jude” at Muscle Shoals Sound Studios.
+He was accompanied by Duane Allman on guitar, who had recommended the song to Pickett.
 Recorded in a single take, Pickett’s rendition of the Paul McCartney song became his eleventh top 40 hit on the Billboard Hot 100, reaching #23, peaked at #13 on the R&B chart, and was his second of two top 20 singles in the UK, where it reached #16.
 Eric Clapton has said that Allman’s performance is the best rock guitar playing on an R&B record and Jimmy Johnson of the Muscle Shoals Rhythm Section credited Allman’s solo with creating Southern Rock.

 1969: The Rolling Stones opened the first of three shows at Madison Square Garden.
 Portions of the recordings from all three shows were later issued on the Get Yer Ya-Ya’s Out album.